The Federal Pell Grant

 Program assists students from low-income households with their education related expenses.
 Federal Pell Grants are awarded to students pursuing their first bachelor’s degree with a qualifying expected family contribution.
 In some cases, a student enrolled in certain academic programs that lead to teacher certification or licensure may also be eligible.

 The maximum Federal Pell Grant award is $6,495 for the 2021-2022 award year and currently $6,495 for the 2022-2023 award year as well.
-In certain situations, an eligible student can receive up to 150 percent of his or her scheduled Pell Grant award for an award year.
+In certain situations, an eligible student can receive up to 150 percent of their scheduled Pell Grant award for an award year.
 For example, if you are eligible for a $2,000 Pell Grant for the award year, and are enrolled full-time for both the fall and spring semesters, you’ll receive $1,000 in the fall and $1,000 in the spring.
-However, under certain circumstances, you may be eligible to receive up to an additional $1,000 in the summer semester (resulting in your receiving 150% of your original award).
+Depending on your summer enrollment, you may be eligible to receive up to an additional $1,000 in the summer semester (resulting in your receiving 150% of your original award).
 Summer Pell Grant eligibility is evaluated when a student submits the Summer Aid App on AccessPlus after registering for summer courses.

 .
 For more information on Pell Grant eligibility, visit the Federal Student Aid website

 All eligible students will be considered for the Federal Pell Grant by filing the FAFSA